juliocgl/mancala-game-api/README.md

 So numbers from 1 to 6 (in red) belong to player 1.
 And numbers from 7 to 12 (in green) belong to player 2.

 The default number of pits per player is 6 as well as the default number of initial stones per pit.
 This is set in the `application.yaml` file, it is possible to change it, keeping in mind that the first half of the pits will correspond to player 1 pits and the second half to player 2 pits.

 ## Improvements

-- Include a repository to store the game, allowing to save the status, multiplayer game...
+- Include a database to store the game, allowing to save the status, multiplayer game... - Using @Entity and @Repository
-- Include authentication, to only allow known players to play the game
+- Include user management and authentication/authorization, to only allow known players to play the game - Spring Security
 - Include a front-end application to consume the API methods making it more user-friendly